javascript-tutorial/en.javascript.info/1-js/2-first-steps/5-variables/article.md

 myBirthday = '01.01.2001'; // error!
 ```

-A constant variable never changes, so the further code can rely on that to calculate dependant values (like the age or the sign of the zodiac).
-It can be sure that the calculations are always valid.
+A constant variable never changes, so the further code can rely on that to calculate dependant values.
+For example, the age or a sign of the zodiac.

+We can be sure that the calculated variables always hold a valid value, because `myBirthday` is not going to change.

 [smart header="CONSTANT_NAMING"]
-There is a widespread practice to use constants as aliases for difficult-to-remember values.
+There is a widespread practice to use constants as aliases for difficult-to-remember and hard-coded prior to execution values.
 Such constants are named using capitals and underscores.

 Like this: